ForwardFinancing/forwardfinancing.github.io/_posts/2018-26-04-elixir-post.md

 In the FP we can see the approach is more direct.

-Of course both, FP and OOP had their pros and cons, but we are not puting the focus on that in this post.
+Of course both, FP and OOP has their pros and cons, but we are not putting the focus on that in this post.

 In OOP the value of the object mutates when the methods are being executed, for example shuffle_deck it saves the new deck shuffled.
 Also in OOP the object is the one that calls the methods, on FP the functions are executed by the module, and the original value is not changed unless we assign that value.

-Functions and methods are pretty similar, both do "stuff" with the data and define the behavior, except for:
+Functions and methods are pretty similar, both do "stuff" with the data and define the behavior, except in the following examples:

-  A method is implicitly passed the object on which it was called.
+- A method is implicitly passed the object on which it was called.

-  A method is able to operate on data that is contained within the class (remembering that an object is an instance of a class - the class is the definition, the object is an instance of that data).
+- A method is able to operate on data that is contained within the class (remembering that an object is an instance of a class - the class is the definition, the object is an instance of that data).

-This is a pretty simple example of the differences between the structure of a program using these two paradigms, and sometimes switching the state from OOP to FP takes a little time, that's why it is necessary to know the basics of each one.
+This is a pretty simple example of the differences between the structure of a program using these two paradigms, and sometimes switching the state from OOP to FP takes a little time.
+That's why it is necessary to know the basics of each one.